R-Bower/tsx-monorepo/README.md

 # TSX-monorepo

 This project is an opinionated collection of tools, apps, and libraries intended for supporting rapid React UI development.
-This project was heavily inspired by [GitHub's Primer design system](https://primer.style/).
+It was heavily inspired by [GitHub's Primer design system](https://primer.style/).

 </div>